 4. Smart and Keen Company - My Trolley Chip

 All modules combine classroom and workplace learning with online learning.
 Due to the limited resources within the project, they can be implemented without expensive equipment and infrastructure as it is available in good equipped 4.0 factories.
 So they offer the possibility to become familiar with elements of 4.0 learning also for those students who do not have a privileged access to 4.0 factories.

-- Choice of important competences necessary for the working world 4.0 according to the competences profile.
+1. Choice of important competences necessary for the working world 4.0 according to the required competence profile.

-- Constituting working groups which work out the modules in detail, i.e. concrete assignment of tasks, choice of adaequate methods, preparation of the input materials, etc.
+2. Constituting working groups which work out the modules in detail, i.e. concrete assignment of tasks, choice of adequate methods, preparation of the input materials, etc.